-These changes have had direct impacts on the Company's business, reducing sales from winery retail (including fewer international visitors), on-premise licensee business, contracts and export channels, somewhat compensated for by volume generated from grocery retail, online, direct delivery and curbside pickups.
+These changes have had direct impacts on the Company's business, reducing sales from winery retail (including fewer international visitors), on-premise licensee business, contracts and export channels.
+The loss of business in those channels has been partially compensated for by increased sales from grocery retail, online, direct delivery and curbside pickups.

-MANAGEMENT DISCUSSION AND ANALYSIS THREE AND SIX MONTHS ENDED SEPTEMBER 30, 2020 AND 2019
+MANAGEMENT DISCUSSION AND ANALYSIS THREE AND NINE MONTHS ENDED DECEMBER 31, 2020 AND 2019

-In order to adapt to this new reality, the Company's retail operations have changed with the introduction of physical distancing, reduced density and a modified shopping experience in Phase One/Two/Three which touches retail, limited product tastings and greater use of external physical resources (patios, event canopies, outdoor venues).
-Restaurant protocols involving fewer seats and less density will result in increased retail costs associated with use of personal protective equipment ("PPE") and increased sanitizing.
+In order to adapt to this new reality, the Company's retail operations have changed with the introduction of physical distancing, reduced density and a modified shopping experience in all retail locations.
+This includes touchless retail, limited product tastings and greater use of external physical resources (patios, event canopies and outdoor venues).

-The Company expects a rebound in revenue once physical distancing is relaxed, social bubbles are expanded, and restaurants and bars are fully reopened, but this is unlikely to occur in the current fiscal year ending March 31, 2021.
-Many provincial governments have temporarily relaxed the rules governing restaurants to allow home delivery of beverage alcohol with take-out meals, somewhat mitigating the decline in beverage alcohol sales.
+The Company expects a rebound in revenue once the level of vaccination amongst the population becomes significant and physical distancing is relaxed, social bubbles are expanded, and restaurants and bars are fully reopened.
+Based on our review of the available information from government sources this is highly unlikely to occur in the foreseeable future.
+Many provincial governments have temporarily relaxed the rules governing restaurants to allow home delivery of beverage alcohol with take-out meals which is somewhat mitigating the decline in beverage alcohol sales.
 Depending on the duration and extent of the impact of COVID-19, this could materially impact the Company's results of operations, cash flows and financial position.